 Upgrading your annual pass

-For all those who are already annual passholders, you can pay a one-time charge that will grant you access to Volcano Bay from the day of its opening, May 25, until the day that your AP expires, whenever that may be (more on this in just a moment, as this could be a make-or-break point in your decision-making).
+For all those who are already 2-Park Annual Passholders, you can pay a one-time charge that will grant you access to Volcano Bay from the day of purchase until the day your AP expires, whenever that may be (more on this in just a moment, as this could be a make-or-break point in your decision-making).
+You must purchase a 3-Park Annual Pass to have an annual pass to Volcano Bay.

 Why the difference in price for the highest echelon of annual pass?
 Easy – Premier holders will be getting an extra perk that the three other variations won’t be receiving, and that can be summed up in two words: